 The magic is that the vital amino acids that make up collagen proteins are still present in the gelatin.
 They’re just present in a form that our bodies can access more easily.

-Unless you are particularly heavy when searing your steak or other food, another health benefit of sous vide is less charring of food.
+Unless you are particularly heavy when searing your food, another health benefit of sous vide cooking is less charring of food.

 There are proven links that show the hydrocarbons, including Heterocyclic amines (HCAs) and polycyclic aromatic hydrocarbons (PAHs), that are formed when cooking meats at high temperatures are carcinogenic.